Chocolate Chip Cookie Tart

 - Use a 13 x 4 inch rectangular tart pan (affiliate link) to make these bars.
 A removable bottom is always nice for easy release from the pan.
 This link is the closest to these dimensions I could find on Amazon.
 It should work fine.
 I found mine at a nearby Williams-Sonoma.
 If you can find a non-stick version (affiliate link), that’s even better.

 - Make sure to grease your pan for easy removal.

 - PRO-Tip: Chill the cookie dough after pressing it into the pan for about 30 minutes.
 Or freeze for about 10 minutes.
 This will help it keep its shape.
 It will puff up so you’ll have to press the middle down with the back of a spoon to make the well for the caramel.

 - PRO-Tip: Use a heavy-duty pot to make your caramel.
 Your caramel is more likely to burn when using an inexpensive pan.

 - You can make regular or salted caramel to fill this tart.
 My version isn’t salted, but just add ⅜ teaspoon of salt to your caramel if that’s your preference.
 My family is not a fan of salt in their caramel (it takes us a LONG time to accept new food trends!).

 - If your caramel is runny, just keep these bars covered and refrigerated.
 Slice and let warm up a bit before serving.

-- You can tweak these bars by using bittersweet chocolate or even white chocolate for the chips (use a Ghirarelli bar and chop the size of mini chocolate chips) and/or the glaze.
+- You can tweak these bars by using bittersweet chocolate or even white chocolate for the chips (use a Ghirardelli bar and chop the size of mini chocolate chips) and/or the glaze.

-Twix Bars – Layers of shortbread, caramel and chocolate make these Twix bars irresistible!
+- Homemade Twix Bars – Layers of shortbread, caramel, and chocolate make these Twix bars irresistible!

 - 1 cup plus 2 tablespoons flour